Comfy702/FixRGL/README.md

 # FixRGL
-A combination of PowerShell scripts that aim to fix most of the issues related to the Rockstar Games Launcher effectively.
+A combination of PowerShell and Batch scripts that aim to fix most of the issues related to the Rockstar Games Launcher effectively.